vele616/monorepo/packages/jobboard/website/content/jobs/head-of-special-projects-based-anywhere-fully-remote-omnipresent-LKatx.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/omnipresent"
 companyWebsite: "https://omnipresent.com/"
-summary: "To apply as a head of special projects at Omnipresent, you preferably need to have some knowledge of: experience in: #marketing, #analysis, #management."
+summary: "To apply as a Head of Special Projects at Omnipresent, you preferably need to have some knowledge of: #marketing, #analysis, #management."
 summaryBackup: "To apply as a head of special projects at Omnipresent, you preferably need to have some knowledge of: #marketing, #analysis, #management."
-featured: 20
+featured: 12
 ---

 ## Description